mikesparr/typescript-postgres-auth-example/src/services/graph/README.md

 data (likes and comments) with a few queries and no costly JOINs.
 Depending on length of the relation lists, fetching associated nodes, etc. may leverage a cache but this is already super fast without to get started.

+### Why not use JOIN from relation to node?
+You can easily use a JOIN to fetch relations AND nodes in a single query.
+This example ignores that because we may want to fetch from cache which would be faster than from database, and splitting them out allows this.